 “It’s just giving people a lot of hope during a year where we’ve all dealt with a lot of really hard things,” Matsen says.
 “I think it’s been just this uplifting good news that this bear exists and that you have a chance of seeing her if you go up there.”

 Wildlife photographer and conservationist Thomas Mangelsen has been documenting Griz 399’s life for almost 15 years.
-In this episode, he sheds light on how this majestic and wild bear mastered navigating crowds of tourists who come to the park just to see her.
+Tune into episode 16 of the Out and Back podcast, in which he sheds light on how this majestic and wild bear mastered navigating crowds of tourists who come to the park just to see her.

 “She will outfox most of us,” Mangelsen says.
 “We’ll be looking down the road, but she’ll just go through the willows and say ‘I don’t want to go through the crowd.
 I’ll just take the kids across the road down by the creek.’
 We just laugh at it, because she’s so damn smart.”

 Mangelsen says Griz 399 is a special bear because she appeals to human emotion.
 He recalls Griz 399 mourning her cub after it was hit by a car and killed.
 Mangelsen saw the distraught Griz 399 “sobbing” on the roadside near the body of her cub, grieving much like a human mother would.

 But as cuddly and adorable as Griz 399 and her cubs appear, they are not domesticated animals.
 Grand Teton and its neighboring Yellowstone National Park are not zoos by any stretch of the imagination.
 These parks are home to wild animals that can attack if provoked.
 Park officials remind wildlife watchers to keep a safe distance of 100 yards or more, watch animals from the safety of a vehicle, and use binoculars to view animals from far away.
 Never approach wildlife.